-Directors and Associates may be required to execute confidentiality, non-disclosure, and similar agreements in the course of their directorship or employment with the Corporation.
-Whether a Director or Associate signs such an agreement or not, each has an obligation to maintain the confidentiality of Confidential Information entrusted to them.
+Directors and Associates may be required to execute a confidentiality, non-disclosure or similar agreements in the course of their directorship or employment with the Corporation.
+Whether a Director or Associate signs such an Agreement or not, each has an obligation to maintain the confidentiality of Confidential Information entrusted to them.

 Prospective Associates must disclose prior to the time of hire, the existence of any employment, non-compete, non-solicitation, confidentiality, or similar agreement with prior employers or other third parties.
 Copies of such agreement(s) shall be provided to the Director of Human Resources to permit evaluation thereof.

-In no event shall a Director or Associate use any information which the Director or Associate is prohibited from using by agreement or statute, such as confidential information or other similar property, regarding another company acquired in the course of his or her employment or directorship with another company in the performance of his or her duties for or on behalf of the Corporation.
+In no event shall an Associate use any Confidential Information, or other similar property, acquired in the course of his or her employment with another employer in the performance of his or her duties for or on behalf of the Corporation.